offlineland/offlineland/README.md

 ## TODO:
+### Service Worker:
+- make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
+- do proper caching and update of static assets
+- make all the where-does-data-comes-from logic more explicit and configurable (CDN, origin's server, another url...)

+### Game:
+- handle subareas
 - map-teleport redirects to / for some reason.
 Is the game doing that?
-- make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
-- do proper caching and update of static assets
+- store numbers (figure out how they are saved, then do the same thing as possessions)

+### Further features:
 - interface at `/` to list available areas
     - make the "download area" button actually work (make a fetch for the SW to intercept, SW dls and caches area, add fancy UI animations when done)
     - also list snaps for that area?
 And buttons to teleport to it.
 The SW can handle placing people anywhere